 With some insurers, you can share a car insurance policy with someone that you live with if all vehicles are housed at the same location, such as a roommate.
 Just know that there can be pros and cons associated with sharing a policy.

 How to get car insurance for the first time

 Now that it's time to purchase a policy, make sure your coverages, limits, and discounts cater to your situation.
 Here's a simple checklist with items to consider before purchasing your first car insurance policy:

 Does your liability coverage match your net worth?

-While your parents may have high liability limits, you might not need limits as high as theirs.
-Choosing your state's minimum liability limits can help you save money, but you should only do so if the minimum limits are higher than your net worth.
+While your parents may have higher liability limits, you might not need limits as high as theirs.
+Choosing your state's minimum liability limits may save you money, but you should only do so if the minimum limits are higher than your net worth.
 You can figure out your net worth by adding up your bank, investment, and retirement accounts, plus equity in your home and any other property, and then subtracting any debts you have.